italoadler/bitbooks/README.md

 # bitbooks

-`bitboks` is a multi-language repository of knowledge and techniques.
+`bitbooks` is a multi-language repository of knowledge and techniques.

 One of my earliest code epiphanies was a small Commodore 64 BASIC program that contained a long list of numbers and used those numbers to render a detailed drawing of an eye.
 I realized you could create art with code.